rfcamo/group5project/README.md

 ```

-What we hope to show with our data is the below hypothesis:
+Hypothesis

-Covid-19 had a significant negative effect on the afforementioned categories.
+What we hope to show with our data is that Covid-19 had a significant negative effect on the afforementioned categories.

 # Project Structure